Table Of Contents

 As businesses continue to digitalize, the role of cloud computing in driving innovation, efficiency, and growth has only become more clear.
 This technological shift is not just a trend but a fundamental change in how companies operate and compete in the global market.
 As recently as a few years ago, the word “cloud computing” was a term for IT nerds, but now everyone knows about it.
 Here are some important facts about the sector.

-AWS had the largest market share of cloud infrastructure services at 33% in Q1 2022.
+• AWS had the largest market share of cloud infrastructure services at 29% in Q4 2025.

-In total, Amazon, Microsoft, and Google accounted for 66% of the cloud market at the start of 2023.
+• In total, Amazon, Microsoft, and Google accounted for 63% of the cloud market in Q4 2025.

 The shift to cloud-based services shows no signs of slowing, especially as businesses increasingly recognize the benefits of the cloud's scalability, flexibility, and cost efficiency.
 The COVID-19 pandemic started this shift, pushing even more companies to adopt cloud solutions to ensure business continuity.

 It goes without saying that the cloud computing sector is poised for continued growth, making now a great time for investors like you to capitalize on this trend.
 With their leading positions in the cloud market, companies like Amazon and Salesforce offer significant investment potential as the backbone of the ongoing digital transformation.
-Investing in cloud computing now provides an opportunity to be part of a sector that is vital today and will continue to shape future tech stocks and business operations worldwide.
+Investing in cloud computing now provides an opportunity to be part of a sector that is benefiting from durable enterprise spending and will continue to shape digital infrastructure worldwide.

 Growth Potential: